nikhilpatelmd/icureview/src/trials/interact2.md

 ---
 title: INTERACT-2
-datePublished: "2013-06-20"
+datePublished: '2013-06-20'
-dateModified: "2023-01-06"
+dateModified: '2023-01-06'
 journal: New England Journal of Medicine
 pmid: 23713578
 doi: 10.1056/NEJMoa1214609
 nctID: NCT00716079
 nctLink: https://clinicaltrials.gov/ct2/show/NCT00716079
 tags:
   - Intracerebral Hemorrhage
   - Blood Pressure
 patientPopulation: Acute primary ICH with SBP 150-220 mmHg within 6 hours of symptom onset
 intervention: Target SBP < 140 mmHg
 comparison: Target SBP < 180 mmHg
 outcome: 'Death or major disability at 90 days: modified Rankin score 3-6'
-pico: "In patients presenting with acute primary ICH with an SBP of 150-220 mmHg within 6 hours of symptom onset, does intensive blood pressure lowering to a target of < 140 mmHg reduce the risk of death or major disability at 90 days as compared to a target SBP < 180 mmHg?"
+pico: 'In patients presenting with acute primary ICH with an SBP of 150-220 mmHg within 6 hours of symptom onset, does intensive blood pressure lowering to a target of < 140 mmHg reduce the risk of death or major disability at 90 days as compared to a target SBP < 180 mmHg?'
 ---

+{:toc}

 *[ICH]: intracerebral hemorrhage
 *[IVH]: intraventricular hemorrhage